jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 > but `predictRev` is not easier to write than reverse — it is exactly the same function!
 >
-> This is the most obvious approach to writing properties—to replicate the implementation in the test code — and it is deeply unsatisfying.
+> This is the most obvious approach to writing properties — to replicate the implementation in the test code — and it is deeply unsatisfying.
 It is both an expensive approach, because the replica of the implementation may be as complex as the implementation under test, and of low value, because there is a grave risk that misconceptions in the implementation will be replicated in the test code.
 “Expensive” and “low value” is an unfortunate combination of characteristics for a software testing method, and all too often leads developers to abandon property-based testing altogether.
 >
 > We can finesse the problem by rewriting the property so that it does not refer to an expected result, instead checking some property of the result.
 For example, reverse is its own inverse: